 She who walked in circles

-It didn't really start with anything big, although it would be convenient to pretend it did.
-No thresholds that creaked, no root balls that fell across the path, no aha moments that someone could print on a coffee cup and sell as life wisdom.
+It didn't really start with anything grand, even if it would be convenient to pretend it did.
+No thresholds crashing down, no upturned roots blocking the path, no "aha" moments that someone could print on a coffee cup and sell as life wisdom.

-It was just a day like any other, and that's exactly why it became important.
+It was just a day like any other, and that's precisely why it became significant.

-She stood in the hall, searching for a shawl that she was absolutely certain she had placed “somewhere logically.”
-Her logic was an ecosystem of its own—one where things disappeared the moment she tried to place them.
-The shawl was gone, and she swore loudly, not for the drama but because sometimes swearing was the only language the General understood.
+She stood in the hallway, looking for a scarf she was absolutely sure she had placed "somewhere logical."
+Her logic was its own ecosystem – one where things disappeared the moment she tried to put them away.
+The scarf was gone, and she swore loudly, not for dramatic effect, but because curses were sometimes the only language the General understood.

-The general stood beside her in the tank, straight as ever, ready to organize the world through discipline and quicker steps.
+The General stood beside her in her mind, ramrod straight as always, ready to organize the world through discipline and faster steps.

 "Go," he said.